delassus/Unscentedkalman/README.md

        select as destination: "resources".
        click on "+"" and select "add other" then browse and select the two input data files

-# Change directory to the location of the executable:
+# Change directory to the location of the executable (this path is for compilation using xcode):
-# cd UnscentedKalmanproject1/build/src/dEBUG/
+# cd UnscentedKalman/build/src/Debug/
 # launch the executable
-# ./Kalmanproject sample-laser-radar-measurement-data-1.txt output.txt
+# ./UnscentedKalmanProject sample-laser-radar-measurement-data-1.txt output.txt